virtualgraham/Neo4jBolt.jl/README.md

 # Neo4j Bolt Driver for Julia

-Neo4jBolt.jl is a direct port of the official [Neo4j Driver](https://github.com/neo4j/neo4j-python-driver) to Julia.
+Neo4jBolt.jl is a Julia port of the official [Neo4j Driver](https://github.com/neo4j/neo4j-python-driver).
 It supports Neo4j 3.0 and above using the fast binary Bolt protocal.
 The Bolt driver is designed to be much faster than the HTTP REST based driver.
 For a Neo4j Julia driver that supports HTTP and REST, see [Neo4j.jl](https://github.com/glesica/Neo4j.jl).

 ## Todo